University of Texas at El Paso Academic Catalog

 Nursing Course Withdrawal and Repeat Policy

-Nursing courses in Phases 2 and 3 may only be attempted twice.
+Nursing courses may only be attempted twice.
 A withdrawal from a nursing course that results in a "W" counts as an attempt.
 Students are not encouraged to withdraw from nursing courses as this impedes progression in the completion of the degree plan, but if a student chooses to withdraw from a course, this should be in writing (refer to the “Progression Policy” in the current Traditional BSN Undergraduate Student Handbook).

 Dismissal from the Nursing Program

-A student is academically dismissed from the nursing program after failing two nursing courses or after two unsuccessful attempts of the same nursing course.
+A student is academically dismissed from the nursing program after failing two nursing courses (Sophomore level or professional courses) or after two unsuccessful attempts of the same nursing course.
 There is no appeal process for dismissals.
 A formal letter of academic dismissal will be sent to the student by the Associate Dean for Undergraduate Education (refer to the Progression Policy in the Traditional BSN UG Handbook).

 Safe and Effective Nursing Practice Policy